 For example, consider setting up a macro to tag tickets where the agent has feedback, and include an internal note where they can record their feedback about the workflow.

 Ask your agents about particular pain points they have with tickets.
-If there is a particular group of intents where they see complications, brainstorm ways to adapt your workflows to improve the agent and customer experience.
+If there is a particular group of topics where they see complications, brainstorm ways to adapt your workflows to improve the agent and customer experience.